kagenti/mcp-gateway/docs/design/observability.md

 Observability data must be handled securely:

-- Sensitive data (tokens, credentials) should not be included in traces/logs
+- Sensitive data (tokens, client credentials, mcp server credentials for the broker) should not be included in traces/logs
 - Tool call parameters should be sanitized in observability data

 ### Open Questions

-1. **Trace Sampling**: What sampling strategy should be used?
-Should all requests be traced, or should we sample to reduce overhead?
-Should sampling be configurable?

-2. **Metrics Cardinality**: How should we handle high cardinality metrics (e.g., unique tool names, session IDs) to avoid metric explosion?
-What labels should be included vs. excluded?

-3. **Performance Impact**: What is the acceptable performance overhead for observability instrumentation?
+1. **Performance Impact**: What is the acceptable performance overhead for observability instrumentation?
 Should observability be configurable/optional?
+Having a per component toggle would be desirable, with different verbosity levels.

+2. **Kiali**: How does Kiali interact, and what opportunities are there for integration?

 TODO: Implementation Details